A Few Formalities Before Your Departure

-Traveling to Mexico is easy, as the citizens from most European countries, the United States, Canada, Australia, New Zealand… do not need a visa to enter the country.
+Traveling to Mexico is easy!
+Citizens from most European countries, the United States, Canada, Australia and New Zealand do not need a visa to enter the country.

 Here you will find the list of countries and territories whose citizens do not need a visa to travel to Mexico: http://www.inm.gob.mx/index.php/page/Paises_No_Visa

-All you will need is a passport valid for a minimum period of 6 months.
+All you will need is a passport that is valid for a minimum period of 6 months.
 A 180 days tourist visa is issued at the airport in Mexico.

-You will also be given an immigration card with your entry date.
-Be careful not to lose it, you will be asked for it when you leave.
+You’ll also be given an immigration card with your entry date.
+Be careful not to lose it, you will be asked for it when you leave!

-We mention “mandatory individual coverage” to remind you it is necessary, in case of a problem, however important, to be covered and to be able to rely 24 hours a day and 7 days a week on an organization that can, for example, organize a repatriation.
+As a reminder, mandatory individual coverage is necessary in case of a problem.
+It is important to be able to rely 24 hours a day and 7 days a week on an organization that can, for example, organize a repatriation.

-It is the case for most of our clients, through their comprehensive insurance or credit card.
+Most of our clients have access to these services through their comprehensive insurance or credit cards.

-We recommend that you contact your insurer or bank.
+We recommend that you contact your insurer or bank to confirm your coverage.

 Regarding our services, paying with a credit card do not allow you to benefit from a cancellation insurance.